horizontalsystems/Bitcoin-Explained-Guide/README.md

 <img src="/images/bitcoin-and-forks.png">

-While it may seem like a lot to digest, the essential points can be summarized as:
+The essential points can be summarized as:

-- Bitcoin: While there are a number of currencies with Bitcoin in the name the one that's considered the original Bitcoin is the one with the symbol BTC.
-Sometimes it's also called as the Bitcoin Core.
+- Bitcoin: In addition to Bitcoin itself, there are a number of other cryptocurrencies with Bitcoin in the name the one that's considered the original Bitcoin is the one with the symbol BTC.
+Sometimes it's also referred to as the Bitcoin Core.

 - Bitcoin forks: Cryptocurrencies which were derived from the original Bitcoin (BTC).
 Due to the open source nature of Bitcoin and underlying code anyone with programming experience is able to create a Bitcoin like cryptocurrency with some modifications and market it as a separate cryptocurrency.
 The most noteworthy such cryptocurrency is [Bitcoin Cash](https://en.wikipedia.org/wiki/Bitcoin_Cash).